Milofax/options-strategy-bot-trader/docs/prd.md

 - Create extensible architecture for additional strategies (Flyogonal, etc.)

 ### Background Context
-This project automates a proven options trading strategy that has demonstrated an 83.7% win rate over 300+ backtested trades.
+The idea for this project was to automate a proven options trading strategy that has demonstrated an 83.7% win rate over 300+ backtested trades: the "Daily 0DTE SPX Iron Condor".
 The current manual process requires daily attention at specific times, making it incompatible with travel or other commitments.
-By automating the strategy through Interactive Brokers' TWS API (via IB Gateway), we eliminate human error, ensure consistent execution, and free the trader from daily operational tasks while maintaining the strategy's edge.
+By automating the strategy through Interactive Brokers' TWS API (via TWS or IB Gateway), we eliminate human error, ensure consistent execution, and free the trader from daily operational tasks while maintaining the strategy's edge.
 The system is designed with safety-first principles, ensuring that automation enhances rather than endangers the proven strategy's performance.
-Critical constraints include single trade per day limits, US market hours operation only, and strict adherence to the proven strategy without autonomous optimization.
+Critical constraints include single trade per day limits, US market hours operation only, strict adherence to the proven strategy without autonomous optimization, and not overriding but intelligently accepting manual changes made in TWS by the user while a strategy order is currently running.

 **Strategy Validation & Correlation Considerations:** Both SPX Iron Condor (Phase 1) and SPY Strangle (Phase 2) strategies have been extensively backtested over 3+ year periods, demonstrating consistent performance across various market conditions.
 While SPX and SPY correlation during stress events is acknowledged, the proven historical performance and individual strategy risk controls (300% stop-losses, time-based exits) provide adequate risk management for the current implementation.
 Portfolio-level correlation analysis and VIX-based regime detection are designated for future enhancement phases but are not required for initial deployment given the robust individual strategy performance and comprehensive risk controls already in place.